Ricardo-Remy/Real-Estate-Marketplace/README.md

 eth-contracts/build/contracts
 ```

-NB: In order to see how the project interacts with the contract ABI, you can have a look at how:
+NB: In order to see how the project interacts with the contract ABI, you can have a look at how the following files scripts, and how they use it:

 ```
 addSolution.js